Under-occupying your home

 The 1985 Housing Act sets out minimum room sizes in order to make a determination as to whether a property is overcrowded or not.

 This legislation is not applicable to any other circumstances.

 Statutory overcrowding is difficult to achieve because under the terms of this legislation most rooms within a home can be used for someone to live in including bedrooms, living rooms, dining rooms and kitchens (subject to suitable layout and size requirements as laid out in the Act).

-There is no minimum bedroom size set out in regulations.
+There is no minimum bedroom size set out in the regulations.